StMarkus/coptic-font-unicode-converter/README.md

 ## Release Notes
 ### 1.0.3
-- added Coptic Symbols and handling and Nomina Sacra
+- added handling of Coptic Symbols and Nomina Sacra